wjdwndud0114/buildops-challenge/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 ## Deploy

 `amplify publish`

 ## Test

 `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+## Clean up AWS resources

+`amplify delete`

 ## TODO